ipfabric/docs/docs/System_Administration/boot_wizard/change_osadmin_pass.md

 # Update `osadmin` password

-1. Connect to your IP Fabric appliance via SSH as the `osadmin` user and run the `sudo nimpee-net-config -t` command to launch the configuration wizard:
+1. Connect to your IP Fabric appliance via SSH as the `osadmin` user.

+2. Run the `sudo nimpee-net-config -t` command to launch the configuration wizard and select `Yes` to proceed:

   ![Do you want to change osadmin user password?](osadmin_password_change2.png)

-2. Select `Yes` to proceed.

   !!! attention